Kristen Fehlhaber

 Certificate in Genealogical Research, Boston University (Spring, 2021)

-Vice President, New England Chapter, Association of Professional Genealogists
+- Vice President, New England Chapter of the Association of Professional Genealogists